mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ---

 ##### Reusing Matrix Factorization
-Drawing from the preceding example, our focus now shifts to finding a solution involving modifications that entail adjusting the active power demand at `Bus 2`, introducing a new generator at `Bus 2`, and fine-tuning the output power of `Generator 1`.
-It is important to note that these adjustments do not impact the branches, leaving the nodal matrix unchanged.
-To resolve this updated system, users can simply execute the [`powerFlow!`](@ref powerFlow!(::DcPowerFlow)) function:
+Continuing from the preceding example, consider modifications that adjust the active power demand at `Bus 2`, introduce a new generator at `Bus 2`, and fine-tune the output power of `Generator 1`.
+These adjustments do not impact the branches, leaving the nodal matrix unchanged.
+To resolve this updated system, users can execute the [`powerFlow!`](@ref powerFlow!(::DcPowerFlow)) function:
 ```@example DCPowerFlowSolution

 updateBus!(analysis; label = "Bus 2", active = 0.2)